The common fatty liver causes are:

 This is sugar outside of the simple carbohydrate food sugar you should eat each day.
 This is what you find on the labels of every packaged/bagged/processed ‘food’.

-The ‘causes of Fatty Liver’ at the top of this post are also a hierarchy from most problematic:
+The ‘causes of Fatty Liver’ are the most problematic:

 Figuring out what you should do: